NtonBala/tw-mf/README.md

 Project is deployed to Vercel: https://tw-mf-delta.vercel.app.

-Deployment is updated automatically by pushing to the `main` branch.
+Deployment is done automatically when pushing to the `main` branch.